What Is the Male-to-Female Ratio in Colombia?

 No Problem

-From the beginnings of our Nation, American men have brought foreign brides or fiancées into our country.
-Since we have a long history of doing so, the process is very straightforward and inexpensive.
-You can have a lawyer or paralegal handle the visa process, or you can do it yourself.
-The Immigration and Naturalizations Service website provides instructions and forms.
-If you do it yourself, I recommend you research the whole process before beginning, because any incorrect preparations will cause delays.
-Your fiancée will not need a lawyer as the process for her is very simple.
+From the earliest days of the United States, American men have brought foreign fiancées and wives into the country.
+Because of this long history, the process is clear and relatively inexpensive.
+You can pay an immigration attorney or qualified paralegal to handle the visa paperwork, or you can do it yourself.
+The U.S. Citizenship and Immigration Services (USCIS) website provides detailed instructions and all required forms.
+If you decide to handle it on your own, you should study the full process before you start, because mistakes and incomplete documents will cause delays.
+Your fiancée does not need her own lawyer; her part of the process is simple compared to yours.

 The United States (Fiancée) Visa Process